 Look at examples - Nexmo provides examples implemented with several technology stacks in an attempt to support as many developers as possible.
 For example code using webhooks see the following:

-You can also check the Building Blocks section of the documentation for the API you are using.
+You can also check the code snippets section of the documentation for the API you are using.